open-dynamic-robot-initiative/mw_dual_motor_torque_ctrl/README.md

 Dual Motor Torque Control
 =========================

-Control torque (or actually current) of two motors at once, using InstaSPIN/SpinTAC.
+Control torque (or actually current) of two motors at once, using MotorWare.

 This program can be used with the Universal Dual Motor GUI.